samguchhait/Mortgage_Calculations/README.md

 # Mortgage Calculator

-A command-line Python program that calculates:

-- The **minimum mortgage payment** (rounded up to the next dollar).
-- The **interest due** on the next payment.
-- The **number of remaining payments** needed to pay off a mortgage given a custom target payment.

 ## Features
 - Computes minimum monthly payment using the amortization formula.
 - Handles arbitrary mortgage terms and payment frequencies.